Connecticut Becomes the 19th State to Legalize Adult Use of Marijuana

 While the law clarifies how the cannabis industry can develop state-wide, it also aims to address racial inequality issues.

-The advocacy group that lobbied for the bill has noted that the legislation sets aside 50% of licenses for equity applicants, targetting residents of communities that have been "disproportionately impacted" by drug-related crimes and high unemployment.
+The advocacy group that lobbied for the bill has noted that the legislation sets aside 50% of licenses for equity applicants, targeting residents of communities that have been "disproportionately impacted" by drug-related crimes and high unemployment.
 In addition, up to 75% of revenue will be dedicated toward equity efforts and community reinvestment, the group also said.

 Under the legislation, people will be able to apply in different ways to get involved in the state's new budding market.